selecteth/HaishinKit.swift/README.md

 |:-:|:-:|:-:|:-:|:-:|:-:|
 |13.0+|13.0+|10.15+|14.0+|1.0+|-|

-- SRTHaishinKit and RTCHaishinKit are not avaliable for Mac Catalyst.
+- SRTHaishinKit is not avaliable for Mac Catalyst.

 ## 📖 Getting Started